now streaming

 Director: Jonathan Glazer

-A trippy, sci-fi masterpiece, this flick stars Scarlett Johansson as an alien being exploring the world around her and, well, doing some terrifying things to the men she comes into contact with.
-Although that only scratches the surface of why this is a special movie, a terrifying tone piece that has more in common with Twin Peaks than Species.
-It’s unforgettable and brilliant, one of the best films of the ‘10s.
+A trippy sci-fi masterpiece, this flick stars Scarlett Johansson as an alien being exploring the world around her and, well, doing some terrifying things to the men she comes in contact with — though that description only scratches the surface of why this is a special movie, a terrifying tone piece that has more in common with Twin Peaks than with Species.
+It’s unforgettable and brilliant, one of the best films of the ’10s.

 Under the Skin